What is normal to you?

 The older you get, the more naturally you’ll convey a genuine stoic vibe.
 This is because you have a larger array of experiences to draw from.
 Things that used to faze you in the past won’t affect you on an emotional level.
 The tides of time remove novelty with continual exposure to repetitive stimuli.

-A Higher Equilibrium Within Your Reality Is Created
+A Higher Baseline Is Created Within Your Reality

 I remember how exciting it was as a teenager/young adult to play drinking games and get wild at parties.
 These days, I’m no longer much intrigued by such things because I’ve largely gotten them out of system.
 It’s much more stimulating to read books and socialize in a manner that aims to compound value.